lechnerc77/radius-cli-feature/README.md

 # Dev Container Features: Radius CLI

-This repo contains the setup of a devcontainer feature for the Radius CLI
+This repo contains the setup of a dev container feature for the Radius CLI.